Tracing My Roots

 The Ngong Hills, the streams, the small valleys, the sloping paths that we trod on our way to school - these were the landmarks in our lives.

-Virtually all the streams that criss-cross our home area are seasonal but back in the '90s, they used to turn into mighty rivers during the rainy seasons.
-So mighty did the streams become that I heard stories of some people who got swept away by them.
-Fortunately, that never happened to me or to any of my friends despite the fact that we used to cross those streams on our way to school.
+Virtually all the streams that crisscross our home area are seasonal but they turn into mighty rivers during the rainy seasons.
+Back in the '90s, I sometimes heard that people had been swept away by the streams-turned-rivers.
+Fortunately, that never happened to me or to any of my friends despite the fact that we crossed the streams on our way to and from school.

-Those streams criss-cross our home area on different stretches of the land but they all have their source in the world-famous Ngong Hills that form the western horizon of Kiserian.
-I was fortunate to hike through those hills on a clear Saturday in 1999 during an expedition organized by Mr. Sakuda, a geography, history & civics (GHC) teacher then at Naru-Moru.
+All the streams that crisscross our home area originate from the world-famous Ngong Hills that form the western horizon of Kiserian.
+I was lucky to hike through those hills on a clear Saturday in 1999 in an expedition organized by Mr. Sakuda, a geography, history & civics (GHC) teacher at Naru-Moru.

-As for the sloping paths on which we trod on our way to school, they too were landmarks in our lives.
-The paths meandered through small valleys and dainty hills which must have helped to keep us as fit as fiddles.
-I guess it is on those paths that I developed a love of walking which came in handy last year when I tried to lose weight safely and naturally.
-I did lose weight.
+And yes, the sloping paths on which we trod on our way to and from school were also landmarks in our lives.
+The paths meandered through small valleys and dainty hills which kept us as fit as fiddles.
+It was on those paths that I developed a love of walking which came in handy last year when I desired to lose weight safely and naturally.

-The ditty was all about taking turns in singing our full names and the year of that time.
+While walking on those paths in 1995, I composed a lovely and lively ditty with my classmates James Koigi and Timothy Ndiki.
+The ditty was all about taking turns in singing our full names and the year we were in.
 We would, for example, sing, "John Thuita Maina, 1995."
 Of course it is difficult to convey in cold print the loveliness and liveliness of that ditty but trust me, it was lovely and lively.

-Later on in this decade when I reconnected with Timothy Ndiki, he reminded me of that ditty as we reminisced on those halcyon days of our childhood years.
-We truly did have a blessed childhood.
+Later on in this decade when I touched base with Timothy Ndiki, he reminded me of that ditty as we reminisced about those halcyon days of our childhood years.
+We truly had a blessed childhood.
 Adieu!

 ---------------------------------------------------------------------